SiliconLabs/peripheral_examples/series2/vdac/vdac_sample_off/readme.txt

 VDAC refresh rate and hold times can be adjusted based on the amount of output ripple tolerated by the application.

+Note: The BRD4270B's VDAC CH0 Main output is connected to an external pullup resistor, capacitor, and pushbutton on the WSTK.
+To avoid interference from these components, the EFR32xG25 example uses the VDAC CH0 Auxiliary output to output to a pin on the ABUS.

 Approximate current consumption measurements are provided below using Simplicity Studio's built-in energy profiler.
 Projects were built with the default import configuration - Debug build configuration (-g3) and no optimization (gcc -O0).